-Prakash’s research interests are broadly in the design and management of civil infrastructures such as bridges.
+Prakash’s research interests are broadly in the design and management of bridge structures and other civil infrastructures.
 He has significant experience in

 the experimental and numerical modelling of flow and scour (erosion) around hydraulic structures such as bridge piers;

-the use of applied computing techniques including Building Information Modelling (BIM) for construction automation and design;
+the use of applied computing techniques including machine learning and data mining for civil and structural engineering applications;

 the development of finite element modelling-based and data-driven strategies for interpreting measurements from bridge structural health monitoring; and

-the application of optimization methods for structural design problems (e.g. design of trusses and moment-resisting steel frames).
+the application of heuristic and mathematical optimization methods for structural design problems (e.g. design of trusses and moment-resisting steel frames).